emarcopoulos/the-hole/README.md

 #README for Down the Hole we all Go

-##'Down the Hole we all Go', or 'The Hole', is a JavaScript game in which a hero descends through increasingly difficult levels with a simple goal: go deep.
+##'Down the Hole we all Go', or 'The Hole', is a JavaScript game in which a hero descends through increasingly difficult levels with a simple goal: _go deep_.

-#####GENERATION OF RANDOM FLOORS:
+#####ALGORITHM FOR GENERATION OF RANDOM FLOORS:
 1. Generate a map filled with walls
 2. Create a room at the players position
 3. Build a maximum of rooms equal to a fifth of the height of the map
 4. Connect each of those rooms to the start room
 5. Build a room and put the exit inside
 6. Connect the last generated empty room to the exit room
 7. Place a weapon, with a decreasing 1/n probability of occurence
 8. Place enemies, up to 40, of increasing difficulty based on player depth

 ###Things to be implemented:
 - Quests